 URL: A “Kiosk” version of the survey to be used on a tablet computer such as an iPad that is passed around to attendees while they are on-site attending the programming.

 The Organizational Survey

-Organizational surveys will be distributed to local nonprofit cultural organizations in Broward County from January through April 2023.
-The survey will collect information about each organization’s revenues, expenditures, physical (in-person) attendance, virtual attendance, staff size, and volunteers.
+Organizational surveys have been distributed to local nonprofit cultural organizations in Broward County; the survey will collect information about each organization’s revenues, expenditures, physical (in-person) attendance, virtual attendance, staff size, and volunteers.

 The survey will also include a set of diversity and inclusion questions designed to identify organizations that primarily serve a community of color and organizations that have a chief executive who identifies as a person of color.